Hiring outside EU

 If you, as an employer, would like to hire a foreigner already employed in Estonia for a position that the salary requirements are issued, you have to ensure the required salary for the foreign expert.

-If your employee holds a residence permit for employment, and the initial employer determined in the permit is obliged to pay him the remuneration based on the salary criterion, then you (or any other employers) have no obligation to pay the remuneration based on the salary criterion.
+If your employee holds a residence permit for employment, and the initial employer determined in the permit is obliged to pay them the remuneration based on the salary criterion, then you (or any other employers) have no obligation to pay the remuneration based on the salary criterion.
 The obligation to pay remuneration within the salary criterion lies only with one employer (usually the first one).

 Take note #1: before starting to work with a new employer, the new employer has to register the employment in the employment register with the Tax and Customs Board.
-The foreign employee also has to notify the Police and Border Guard in writing as well.
+The foreign employee also has to notify the Police and Border Guard Board in writing as well.

 Take note #2: when the (first) employment – on which an employee’s residence permit is based – is terminated, and the foreign employee wishes to work for another employer, they have to apply for a new residence permit.